 - 1. Contact SAM.gov or Grants.gov support as soon as the applicant is aware of a problem. - 2.
 Maintain documentation of when the issue began and all communication with technical support. - 3.
 Before the Grants.gov deadline, notify the OVW contact by email, stating the applicant is experiencing technical difficulties with SAM.gov or Grants.gov.
 The applicant should provide regular updates to the OVW contact. - 4.
 If the technical difficulty cannot be resolved before the Grants.gov deadline, the applicant must notify the OVW contact by email before the Grants.gov deadline. - 5.
 Once the Grants.gov deadline passes an applicant will not be able to apply in JustGrants.
-Therefore, the applicant must email the complete application (SF-424, Proposal Narrative, Budget and Budget Narrative, MOU) and all documentation confirming the technical difficulty to the OVW contact by the JustGrants deadline.
+Therefore, the applicant must email the complete application (SF-424, Proposal Narrative, Budget and Budget Narrative, MOU/MOE, LOC (if applicable for CSSP Purpose Areas A & C), and all documentation confirming the technical difficulty to the OVW contact by the JustGrants deadline.